-2. Introduction and Demand
+Introduction and demand

-Across Europe, most people don't know where their drinking water comes from, or how big the efforts are to allow the performance of the most normal daily action, namely to open the tap and to consume clean, clear and pure water.
-Still, it is the extremely high quality of our drinking water that warrants the healthy life we lead.
-In fact, to provide unpolluted water as a resource for drinking water supply, food production but also other aspects of daily life, will remain one of the major challenges for Europe in the closer future.
-Novel emergent organic compounds (pharmaceuticals, industrial chemicals, personal care products and others) pose a threat to our water reserves

-(Heberer, 2002b; Kasprzyk-Hordern et al. 2008).
-These anthropogenic substances, often addressed as micropollutants that may adversely affect drinking water quality are most typically polar to semipolar organic compounds detected at concentrations in the pg/L to μg/L range (Benner et al., 2013).
-Contamination of drinking water resources (surface water and ground water) with these micropollutants raises important questions related to human health, ecology, and economic impacts (Benner et al., 2013).
-Among sources that are considered responsible for the occurrence of micropollutants in surface water and ground water, effluents of municipal wastewater treatment plants (WWTP) are frequently pinpointed as most important (Ternes, 1998; Zuccato et al., 2006; Kasprzyk-Hordern et al. 2008).
-Whereas well-assessed treatment strategies exist for classical issues in WWTP such as removal of biodegradable organic substances, nutrients (phosphorus and nitrogen), detergents and even microorganisms, polar and semi-polar micropollutants are not or only incompletely removed by these technologies.
-Hence, with the growing number of micropollutants being identified in surface water and ground water, novel remediation and management strategies are needed to provide cost-effective and sustainable treatment solutions across Europe.
+Across Europe, most people do not know where their drinking water comes from, and they are not aware of how big the efforts are to allow the performance of the most normal daily action, namely to open the tap and to consume clean, clear, and pure water.
+Still, it is the extremely high quality of our drinking water that guarantees the healthy life we lead.
+In fact, to provide unpolluted water as a resource for drinking water supply, food production but also other aspects of daily life will remain one of the major challenges for Europe in the near future.
+Novel emergent organic compounds (pharmaceuticals, industrial chemicals, personal care products, and others) pose a threat to our water reserves (Heberer 2002a, b; Kasprzyk-Hordern et al. 2008).
+These anthropogenic substances, often addressed as micropollutants that may adversely affect drinking water quality, are most typically polar to semipolar organic compounds detected at concentrations in the picogram per liter to microgram per liter range (Benner et al. 2013).
+Contamination of drinking water resources (surface water and groundwater) with these micropollutants raises important questions related to human health, ecology, and economic impacts (Benner et al. 2013).
+Among sources that are considered responsible for the occurrence of micropollutants in surface and groundwater, effluents of municipal wastewater treatment plants (WWTPs) are frequently pinpointed as the most important (Ternes 1998; Zuccato et al. 2006; Kasprzyk-Hordern et al. 2008).
+Whereas well-assessed treatment strategies exist for classical issues in WWTPs such as removal of biodegradable organic substances, nutrients (phosphorus and nitrogen), detergents, and even microorganisms, polar and semipolar micropollutants are not or only incompletely removed by these technologies.
+Hence, with the growing number of micropollutants being identified in surface water and groundwater, novel remediation and management strategies are needed to provide cost-effective and sustainable treatment solutions across Europe.

-Since the majority of all significant waters, lakes and streams are shared between several European countries, the European Union (EU) has to find a common strategy for remediation of micropollutants and to set limits for effluents from WWTP.
-Furthermore it will be necessary to expand the scope of water protection to all waters, surface waters and groundwater, to achieve satisfactory status for all waters by a set deadline, and to delegate water management to regional authorities based on river catchments.
+Since the majority of all significant water bodies, lakes, and streams are shared between several European countries, the European Union (EU) has to find a common strategy for remediation of micropollutants and to set limits for effluents from WWTPs.
+Furthermore, it will be necessary to expand the scope of water protection to all waters, surface waters and groundwater, to achieve satisfactory status for all waters by a set deadline, and to delegate water management to regional authorities based on river catchments.
 This is in part proposed by the European Water Framework Directive (see below: international conventions and agreements), which has already been implemented in most EU countries.
+The relevance of addressing the problem of organic pollutants was also taken into account by the Directive 2013/39/EU that introduced (i) the quality evaluation of aquatic compartments, (ii) the polluter pays principle, (iii) the need for innovative and affordable wastewater treatment technologies, and (iv) the identification of pollution causes including a list of principal compounds to be monitored.

 Among thousands of micropollutants, not everything that can be measured is worth measuring, and not everything worth measuring is measurable.
-With regard to pharmaceutically active compounds, those to be monitored in natural waters should be related to prescription and non-prescription practices in each country (compare Fig. 1).
-It is very important to develop a ranking system for prioritizing pharmaceutically active compounds considering the following 4 criteria: a) occurrence (prevalence, frequency of detection), b) highest percentages of excretion c) removal in treatment plants, c) ecological effects (bioaccumulation, ecotoxicity).
+With regard to pharmaceutically active compounds, those to be monitored in natural waters should be related to prescription and nonprescription practices in each country (compare Fig. 1).
+It is very important to develop a ranking system to prioritize pharmaceutically active compounds considering the following four criteria: (a) occurrence (prevalence, frequency of detection), (b) highest percentages of excretion, (c) removal in treatment plants, and (d) ecological effects (bioaccumulation, ecotoxicity).